YukaNakamoto/LSDI-Project-/hand_in/README.md

    ```sh
    poetry shell
    ```
    Now you are inside the virtual environment and can run Python scripts with the installed dependencies.
+(Requires Poetry to be set in $PATH)

 ### Verify Dependencies
 To check installed dependencies, run: